Advanced settings of the Engee Function block

 sum_with_cache(cache, a, b);

-As you can see from the example, applying a cache is a highly desirable practice.
-For Engee Function, we can define the cache in two ways:
+As can be seen from the example, using a cache is an extremely desirable practice.
+For the Engee Function, we can define the cache in two ways:

-1. By specifying the Use external cache for non-scalar output checkbox (for a single output)
+- By specifying the checkbox Use external cache for non-scalar output (for one output)

-To maximise performance, all fields in the block structure should have a specific type and a fixed size.
+To achieve maximum performance, all fields in the block structure must have a specific type and a fixed size.

 As an example, consider the cached_calcs model and the ComputingTypesRuntime block.

-The implementation of this system involves the use of caches since the inputs may be non-scalar.
+The implementation of this system involves the use of caches, since the inputs can be non-scalar.

-To create caches we need to define a typed structure.
-The usual Define component structure method does not allow us to do this, but we can enable the Use common code setting and create a structure for a block in "common" code.
-The code for defining the block structure would be as follows:
+To create caches, we need to define a typed structure.
+The usual Define component structure method does not allow this, but we can enable the Use common code setting and create a structure for the block in the "common" code.
+The block structure definition code will be as follows:

 struct Block{CacheType1,CacheType2} <: AbstractCausalComponent